-The Bots may be fresher-faced than your little bro, but they’re far from babies in the world of punk.
+The Bots may have been fresher-faced than your little bro, but they've never been babies in the world of punk.

 They’re not old enough to buy a beer in their home country, but Californian brothers Anaiah and Mikaiah Lei are making a markedly mature racket as The Bots.

 “Who here thinks I’m a girl?” jokes afro-wielding Anaiah into the microphone hovering above his drumkit.
 The crowd gathered at the Camden Barfly chuckle at the fifteen-year-old’s jibe before erupting into laughter when Mikaiah, nineteen, retorts: “Yeah, you look like Beyonce in Austin Powers!”
 Despite informing me of their nerves before they took to the stage, this dynamic duo show no signs of anxiety as they quip back and forth and feverishly exhibit their brand of youthful, punk-inspired rock ‘n’ roll.

 The venue is packed wall-to-wall and despite their relatively small stature, The Bots are putting on a fully-grown show.
 Mikaiah and his guitar are tearing around the stage, still managing to come together on every riff, lick and chug, while Anaiah is a whirlwind behind the drumkit – dressed in a dinosaur costume for Halloween no less – wildly smashing his snare and toms with all the force he can muster, looking like a punk-rock Questlove in the process.
 The Bots, it would seem, have arrived.